Click here to read the first part of this trip.

-We pull up and go to have a look.
-When we came past this water, we went to the eastern side of it, but not off the road reserve.
+We pull up and have a look.
+When we came past this water this morning, we went to the eastern side of it, but not off the road reserve.
 The Ranger has gone to the western side which is a bit higher off the road and also has a big drop to the west.
 The car has sunk down so far it is now laying on the ground and threatening to topple over off the road edge.

 |The bogged Ford Ranger with two of the young blokes||Ron about to pull the Ranger out|

 The vehicle contains four young sub-20 year old males.
 After looking at it, we decide to pull it out backwards, it would be very hard to pull it forward.
 Ron will pull it using his LandCruiser.
 John puts a towing hitch in their tow bar and we attach a snatch strap.
 Ron is going to slowly pull them out, not snatch them.
 He starts and we yell to stop.
 The driver has either his foot on the brake or it is in park! âWhat, you want me to put it in reverse?â says the driver!